jtibbertsma/javascript-chess/readme.md

 ### Notes

 * Unit test for individual pieces rely on the actual board object instead of a mock.
-Implementing a mock boards for each case would be more difficult than it's worth
+Implementing a mock board for each case would be more difficult than it's worth